-The Flip Side: Automating a Solution
+The Flip Side: Automating a Solution for Online Fraud

 In the identification industry, automation has the potential to bring improved efficiency and cost savings across the board, from due diligence in identity proofing and compliance to automated fraud detection and more.
 In the cybercrime world, automation can reap millions of dollars.

 It is that challenge that pushes banks and financial institutions to find innovative, futuristic approaches to fighting the plague of automated attacks.
 Layered security that incorporates passive biometrics and behavioral analytics differentiate real customers and payments from impostors using stolen credentials.